Food and agricultural waste

 Another option for a biofuel source in the Northwest is growing poplar trees.
 Poplar trees can be grown on marginal agricultural land, used to improve water quality, and cleanup chemically polluted sites.
 Poplar trees grow quickly and can be ready for harvest 2-3 years after planting.
 If they are grown on land that cannot be used by agriculture or land that cannot be restored to natural habitats, poplar trees create an opportunity to have a biofuel source that may be carbon neutral.
 If these trees are grown to treat wastewater or clean up pollution, they have the added benefit of reducing previous environmental damage while also providing a reusable fuel source.
 Scientists are still working to find more efficient ways to produce fuel from poplar trees, and studies show that they have the potential to be a sustainable and environmentally responsible biofuel source.

-As the science around how to harvest energy from plants has changed and expanded, biofuel sources have been classified into different generations.
-Knowing what generation a biofuel belongs to can provide general knowledge of how it is processed and grown.
-This then helps to understand how its efficiency as a fuel source and its potential environmental impacts.
-Biofuels are classified into four generations:
+As the science around how to harvest energy from plants has changed and expanded, biofuel sources have been classified into different classifications.
+Knowing what classification, a biofuel belongs to can provide general knowledge of how it is processed and grown.
+Biofuels are classified into four categories:

-- First-generation biofuel sources are derived from crops that are often used as food and are high in sugar or fat.
-These crops are grown for biofuels and processed directly into ethanol through fermentation.
+- Some biofuel sources are derived from crops that are often used as food and are high in sugar or fat.
 For the Northwest, oilseed crops such as canola and sunflowers are used for biofuels.
 Canola is the largest fuel source, and in 2021, Washington harvested 131,000 acres.
 In 2020, Oregon produced 7,200 acres and Idaho produced 22,300 acres.

-- Second-generation biofuel sources are from products that have already been used for their primary purpose or are non-edible, such as crop waste (e.g., hazelnut shells), food waste (e.g., used vegetable oil) or non-edible crops (e.g., poplar trees).
-Alaska produces over 250,000 gallons of biodiesel annually from second-generation biofuels, using recycled cooking oil gathered from local restaurants.
+- A second category of biofuel sources are from products that have already been used for their primary purpose or are non-edible, such as crop waste (e.g., hazelnut shells), food waste (e.g., used vegetable oil) or non-edible crops (e.g., poplar trees).
+Alaska produces over 250,000 gallons of biodiesel annually from using recycled cooking oil gathered from local restaurants.

-- Third-generation biofuel sources are grown on non-arable land and usually refer to kelp or algae.
-Currently, scientists are investigating how to make these sources of biofuel efficient and cost effective to produce as first-generation biofuels.
+- A third category of biofuel sources are grown on non-arable land and usually refer to kelp or algae.
+Currently, scientists are investigating how to make these sources of biofuel efficient and cost effective.
 This type of biofuel would have less of an impact on food production and could have important environmental co-benefits, such as using algae to treat wastewater and then using those algae to make fuel.

-- Fourth-generation biofuel sources are the most recently developed category of biofuels.
-They come from bio-engineered algae that can continually produce biofuels without being destroyed in the process.
+- The most recently developed category of biofuels come from bio-engineered algae that can continually produce biofuels without being destroyed in the process.
 For example, photosynthetic algae can produce oils, which can then be processed into biofuels.

 Biomass energy, or energy made from plant and animal products, is a source of renewable energy.